ankschoubey/old-blog/_posts/2022-10-25-dealing-with-health-problems.md

 All this is doing your homework before visiting your doctor, which will help him make a more informed decision.

+You can collect data as:
+- Photos
+- Tests
+- Log of all events including:
+    - Food
+    - Sleep
+    - Things specific to your problem

 # Take your meds

 Get into a system to take your meds?
 Alarms on phones are good.